RaphaelKarg/Laptop-Home-Server/README.md

 ```

 #### 3. Subnet Routing, Exit Node Architecture & Device Sharing
-To achieve complete remote dominance over the entire physical network and securely onboard family members, the server was elevated to a **Subnet Router** and **Exit Node**.
+To achieve complete remote administrative access to the network and securely onboard family members, the server was elevated to a **Subnet Router** and **Exit Node**.

 * **Subnet Routing (Emergency Router Management):** By default, Tailscale only connects devices actively running the application.
 The primary motivation for deploying a Subnet Router was to establish secure, emergency remote management capabilities for the Cosmote ISP Router (`192.168.1.1`).
 By bridging the VPN tunnel with the physical LAN (`192.168.1.0/24`), complete administrative access to the home router (and any other general non-Tailscale local devices) is maintained from any remote location, effectively eliminating the need to expose dangerous public-facing web management ports.
 * **The Execution:** The node was instructed to advertise the local IP range (`192.168.1.0/24`) and its Exit Node capabilities simultaneously using the following command: